t4upl/Loan-Rest-09_12/README.md

 ## To Do
 - <del>Endpoint for applying the loan<del>
-- Endpoint for prolonging the loan
+- Endpoint for extending the loan
 - Liquibase integration
 - Google checkstyle